lixinW/ship-hats-docs/runners.md

 ## Recommended Approach

 - SHIP-HATS Shared  Runners is highly recommended
-- Remote runner for what we don’t support example iOS
+- Use Remote runner for what SHIP-HATS Shared  Runners do not support (example iOS)
-- Unlike Bamboo, in GitLab, there is a more robust runner mechanism with sufficient runners to support parallel jobs
+- Unlike Bamboo, GitLab has a more robust runner mechanism with sufficient runners to support parallel jobs

-Therefore, to save costs, agencies should consider using the SHIP-HATS Shared  Runners except for highly urgent projects that require dedicated runners.
+?> To save costs, agencies should consider using the SHIP-HATS Shared  Runners except for highly urgent projects that require dedicated runners.

 ## Docker Alternative FAQs